LeoPereira89817/ScientISST_Tutorial/README.md

-Images for the ScientISST Arduino IDE tutorial.
+Tutorial showing how to upload code from the Arduino IDE to the ScientISST - Sense development board.